Saturn-js/Saturn.js/README.md

 ## About

-**Saturn.js** is a powerful [Node.js](https://nodejs.org) module made in  JavaScript that allows you to easily interact with the
+saturn.js is a powerful [Node.js](https://nodejs.org) module made in TypeScript and JavaScript that allows you to easily interact with the
 [Discord API](https://discord.com/developers/docs/intro).

-For support join our official [saturn.js Support Discord](https://discord.gg/gbJUHKpPZf)

 - Object-oriented
 - Predictable abstractions